DeepSecurityHealthCheck/HealthCheckCore/CONTRIBUTING.md

 ## Contributing Process
 Most pull requests should go to the master branch and the change will be included in the next major/minor version release (e.g., 3.6.0 release).
-If you need to include a bug fix in a patch release (e.g., 3.5.2), make sure it’s already merged to master, and then create a pull request cherry-picking the commits from master branch to the release branch (e.g., branch 3.5.x).

 For each pull request, a DSHC team member will be assigned to review the pull request.
 For minor cleanups, the pull request may be merged right away